Formations and systems in football

-The positions of the players could be arranged in different ways, one alternative is with an offensive midfielder behind the forwards as the picture above suggests.
+The positions of the players could be arranged in some different ways, one alternative is with an offensive midfielder behind the forwards as the picture above suggests.

+The 4-2-3-1 formation is a modification of the 4-4-2 and was first used widely in top-level football in the 2010 World Cup.
 In front of the four defenders and behind the lonely forward, there are two defensive and three offensive midfielders.

-This formation is used by tons of clubs in elite football and are for example the most used system in the Spanish La Liga.
+This formation is used by tons of clubs in elite football and is for example the most used system in the Spanish La Liga.

 No tactic formation is the "best"

 No formation is optimal in all situations.
 What is best depends on different circumstances.
 The formation should for example be based on the opponent and the players the manager has to his disposal.

 The National Encyclopedia